kiyagak/OpenVAS-Portfolio/README.md

     sudo gvm-start

-Access the OpenVAS web interface with the default "admin" user and password either generated during setup or the one you changed it to.
+Access the OpenVAS web interface with the default "admin" user and password, either generated during setup or the one you changed it to.

     https://localhost:9392
 or